Background pattern

 Uncommon(may affect up to 1 in 100 people)

-• Cough, nasal secretion, nasal congestion, sore throat, with or without headache (signs of upper respiratory tract infection).
+• Cough, secretion, or blockage in the nose, feeling of heaviness or pain when pressing the area around the eyes or to the sides of the nose, nasal congestion, sneezing, sore throat, with or without headache (signs of upper respiratory tract infection).

-• Severe headache, like a stabbing or pulsating pain, usually on one side of the head, and often accompanied by nausea, vomiting, and sensitivity to light or sound (signs of migraine).
+• Severe headache, like a stabbing pain or a throbbing sensation, usually on one side of the head, and often accompanied by nausea, vomiting, and sensitivity to light or sound (signs of migraine).

-• Pain or burning sensation while urinating, fever, pain in the groin or pelvis, cloudy or reddish-brown urine (signs of urinary tract infection).
+• Pain or burning sensation when urinating, fever, pain in the groin or pelvis, cloudy or reddish-brown urine (signs of urinary tract infection).

-• Constant feeling of thirst and loss of interest, which interrupts the ability to lead a normal life (signs of depression).
+• A constant feeling of thirst and loss of interest, which disrupts daily life (signs of depression).

-• Feeling anxious and worried, with physical symptoms such as palpitations, sweating, tremors, dry mouth (signs of anxiety).
+• A feeling of apprehension and concern along with physical symptoms such as palpitations, sweating, tremors, dry mouth (signs of anxiety).

 • Tremors or involuntary movements (tremor).